Luweero Secondary School: Field work and study trips

 Students visit and travel for study purposes various areas outside their school.

-Geography and agriculture trips are common students study the phenomenon as it exist in the field in so doing students are taught how to take clear observations, gain skills in recording information and analyzing the data collected in the field students are helped to appreciate and maintain the environment.
+Geography and agriculture trips are common students study the phenomenon as it exist in the field in so doing students are taught how to take clear observations, gain skills in recording information and analysing the data collected in the field students are helped to appreciate and maintain the environment.

-Guidance and counseling
+Guidance and counselling

 It is every teachers role to guide and counsel students.
 Students are guided in their curricular and co-curricular activities.
-Students who have different forms of challenges are also counseled.
+Students who have different forms of challenges are also counselled.
 This helps them to overcome hard times when they cannot stand on their own.
 In so doing students are enabled to stay in school and learn effectively.

 Community outreach programmes

 The staff and students participate in activities and create a close relationship with the surrounding community.
 The patriotic club offered to clean Kasana town market and the cleaning was done communally with the local population such activities create a strong bond between the community and the school hence school community relations.